How to get AAIA certified

 • CIA (Certified Internal Auditor from the Institute of Internal Auditors (IIA))

-• CPA (Certified Public Accountant from the American Institute of Certified Public Accountants (AICPA))
+• US CPA (Certified Public Accountant from one of the US state boards of accountancy)

-• FFCA (ACCA Fellow Chartered Certified Accountant from the Association of Chartered Certified Accountants (ACCA))
+• ACCA (Chartered Certified Accountant from the Association of Chartered Certified Accountants (ACCA))

-• Canadian CPA (Canadian Chartered Professional Accountant from the Chartered Professional Accountants of Canada)
+• Canadian CPA (Canadian Chartered Professional Accountant from one of the Canadian provincial or regional accounting bodies)

-• Japanese CPA (Japanese Certified Public Accountant from the Japanese Institute of Certified Public Accountants (JICPA))
+• Japanese CPA (Certified Public Accountant from the Japanese Financial Services Agency (FSA) and Japanese Institute of Certified Public Accountants (JICPA))